-AEM developer jobs have very specific requirements.
+AEM developer jobs have specific requirements.
 And the truth is, a general recruiter will struggle to determine who’s a great candidate and who isn’t the right fit for the role.
-As you know, screening candidates goes beyond matching resumes to the job descriptions.
-Recruiters must be able to assess the extent of the candidate’s knowledge and how they relate to the role at hand.
+As you know, screening candidates goes beyond matching resumes to job descriptions.
+Recruiters must assess the extent of the candidate’s knowledge and how they relate to the role at hand.

 I entered the recruitment world close to a decade ago.
 Back then, I recruited developers for banks at SThree, Huxley Associates’ global staffing agency.
 A year later, I was tasked with finding an Adobe CQ developer (the former name for AEM before the rebrand).

 So what does this have to do with generalist recruiters?
 Well, everything.
-Filling AEM roles comes down to three things: specialization, advice and time.
+Filling an AEM role comes down to three things: specialization, advice, and time.